corda/corda/docs/source/hello-world-flow.rst

 * Notarising the transaction
 * Recording it in our vault
-* Sending it to the other participants (i.e. the recipient) for them to record as well
+* Sending it to the other participants (i.e. the lender) for them to record as well

 Our flow, and our CorDapp, are now ready!